 Accordions can be placed anywhere throughout the page except as the first piece of content on a page.
 They take up 100% of the width of any grid it’s placed within.

-Use accordions sparingly.
+Use accordions cautiously.
 Ensure at least 250 characters with spaces of content will fill each accordion before requesting accordions.
+Consider if using an accordion outweighs the problems that come with hiding content.

 - shorten pages